sigasi/sigasi_insights/manual/editor.md

 files.
 It is a tabbed view so that multiple files can be open for editing simultaneously.
 The currently selected file is the active file.

-# VHDL and Verilog Editor
+# VHDL and SystemVerilog Editor

-The VHDL and Verilog editors are optimized to help you browse and edit VHDL and Verilog code.
+The VHDL and SystemVerilog (or Verilog) editors are optimized to help you browse and edit VHDL and SystemVerilog code.
 Most browsing and editing features are similar for both languages.

-*Language specific features* are explained in "[#VHDL Specific]" and "[#Verilog Specific]".
+*Language specific features* are explained in "[#VHDL Specific]" and "[#SystemVerilog Specific]".

 ## Code highlighting (syntax coloring)